snarfybot/CS4900-AppSoftwareDev/UIUX/3A_Heuristic_Evaluations_Revisions.md

 * Markdown file with changes listed

-* Completed heuristic evaluation checklist (PDF or scan)
+* Completed heuristic evaluation using the heuristics covered in class.

 **Rubric**
  Assignment score: X / 5 points

-- [ ] Evaluation completed using heuristics
+- [ ] Evaluation completed using heuristics covered in class (1, 2, 4, 6, 8)

 - [ ] 2+ clear improvements made

 - [ ] Description of design decisions

-- [ ] Updated wireframes reflect changes
+- [ ] Updated wireframes reflect changes in Figma.

 - [ ] All files uploaded correctly